MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.feeds.providers/feedresourcerequestedargs.md

 ## -description

 Provides data for the [FeedResourceRequestedArgs](xref:Microsoft.Windows.Widgets.Feeds.Providers.IFeedResourceProvider.OnResourceRequested(Microsoft.Windows.Widgets.Feeds.Providers.FeedResourceRequestedArgs)) event which is raised when the feed's content requests a resource that matches the web request filter string for a feed in the *WebRequestFilter* attribute of the **Definition** element in the provider's package manifest file.
+For more information, see [Feed provider package manifest XML format](/windows/apps/develop/feeds/feed-provider-manifest).

 ## -remarks